fede2cr/portfolio/README.md

 Click here to read about the [Moore constellation](https://github.com/fede2cr/moore_constellation) project.

-This is a photo taken by a coworker, during a Red Hat certification course we took a bit of time to show the students this rare astronomical events.
+This is a photo taken by a coworker, during a Red Hat certification course we took a bit of time to show the students this rare astronomical event.
 Shot with a cellphone camera, handheld to they eyepiece of a Celestron Firstscope with solar adapters.

 ![Mercury Transit](https://github.com/fede2cr/portfolio/blob/master/doc/img/Mercury%20transit.jpg "Mercury transit")

 ### Biology: Plankton lab, yeast lab, synthetic bio